cdli-gh/Sumerian-Translation-Pipeline/README.md

 ## Usage
 Clone the Repo https://github.com/cdli-gh/Sumerian-Translation-Pipeline.git \
 Install requirments by simply running requirments.sh file- \
-Run pipeline.py file with the ATF input file, the results will be in ATF_OUTPUT folder
+Run pipeline.py file with the ATF input file, the results will be in ATF_OUTPUT folder \
+If use are using text file as input rather than ATF, set atf argument as False, the conll files and atf output will not be generated in that case
 ```
 git clone https://github.com/cdli-gh/Sumerian-Translation-Pipeline.git
 cd Sumerian-Translation-Pipeline